DevExpress-Examples/reporting-angular-integrate-report-designer/Readme.md

 ### Server

-In the *ServerApp/ServerApp* folder, run the following command:
+In the *ServerApp* folder, run the following command:

 ```
 dotnet run